15 Female Explorers You Should Know

 They worked as a team.
 Martin shot pictures and film, while Osa hunted for food and when necessary defended her husband with her rifle.
-This was the case when a rhino in the wild full-on charged the pair.
+This was the case when a rhino in the wild charged the pair.
 Osa brought it down, while Martin captured the entire encounter with his camera.
-The Johnsons promoted their films with lecture tours, and in 1940 Osa released the best-selling memoir I Married Adventure.
-The Johnsons' films and photos can be seen in Disney's Animal Lodge and at the Martin and Osa Johnson Safari Museum in their home state of Kansas.
+The Johnsons promoted their films with lecture tours, and in 1940 Osa released her best-selling memoir, I Married Adventure.
+The Johnsons’ films and photos can be seen in Disney’s Animal Lodge and at the Martin and Osa Johnson Safari Museum in their home state of Kansas.

 10. Isabelle Eberhardt